 A Country styled shooting in a ranch is a fabulous way when you want to take a break from your daily routine.
 While I was looking at some photos on my laptop, I bumped into a shooting planned many years ago, that I had almost forgotten…

 But let’s start from the beginning.
 Horse riding is one of my passions, and this post is about it….and much more.
 No glamorous vendors or stunning venue.
 Just horses, puppies, home-made biscuits, and lots of cool details belonging to my family!

-The biscuits called “ferratelle” by the iron (“ferro”) used to shape them have been prepared by my Mom according to an ancient recipe that she learnt from my Grandma.
+And last but not least, the biscuits called “ferratelle” by the iron (“ferro”) used to shape them have been prepared by my Mom according to an ancient recipe that she learnt from my Grandma.
 Every time I eat them, their unique aroma takes me many years back when I was a child and the house was filled with that unmistakable scent.

 Oh, I was almost forgetting the ancient frames.
 I “kind of” stole them from my uncle’s house when I saw them covered with dust and abandoned in his basement.

 I also found the perfect cake for these photos in the storage place of my office.
 I just decorated it with some ivy and flowers.
 Having fun is a piece of cake for a Wedding Planner! 🙂